ThisUsernameStillDoesntExist/IA54-Drones-Swarm/README.md

 7- all drones spawn in same place

 TODO : Francis
-- integrate physics engine in repast continuous space (synchronization)
 - implement decision making methods in the drone brain (droneAI)
 - pathfinding, trajectory optimisation for drones
 - maybe ignore collisions, and set a boolean when a drone is landed, to stop its motors and consumption
-- factorize code in the drone class
 - clean everything obsolete (including physicsengine class parts)
 - optimize performances (try to remove costly synchronize)